avahoffman/urban-weed-genomics/bash/README.md

 The sequencing facility demultiplexes samples based on the outer barcodes (typically called 5nn and i7nn).
 Once this is done, each file still contains a mix of the inner barcodes.
 We will refer to these as “sublibraries” because they are sort of halfway demultiplexed.
-I separate them out bioinformatically later.
+We separate them out bioinformatically later.

+## Raw Data File Naming - Sublibraries

 The typical file looks like this: